AlexBrena/GeoDataClustering/README.md

 Contributions are welcome!
 If you want to improve the existing notebooks, add new functionalities, or fix issues, you can submit a pull request to review the proposed changes.

 ## License
-This repository is distributed under the MIT License.
+This repository is distributed under the Apache-2.0 License.
 Please see the LICENSE file for more information on the rights and limitations of use.

-##Contact
+## Contact
 If you have any questions or inquiries, feel free to contact me.